justone/endot-hugo/content/post/2023/writing-babashka-scripts/index.md

 The second way I've reached out for other functionality is by including other Babashka scripts.
 This is one reason why I have a namespace declaration at the top (the other being that it's tidier).

 For instance, I have a script called [`bbts`][5] that will take incoming EDN data and look for any map key of timestamp and convert its value into a human readable date/time.
-This is super useful as I'm not able to parse milliseconds directly.
+This is super useful as my brain is not able to parse milliseconds directly.

 ```shell
 $ cat sample.edn